stefano-meschiari/latex2exp/README.md

 latex2exp('$\\alpha^\\beta$')
 ```

-(note it is *always* necessary to escape the backslash, hence the double backslash).
+(note it is *always* necessary to escape the backslash within a string, hence the double backslash).

 The return value of latex2exp can be used anywhere a plotmath expression is accepted, including plot labels, legends, and text.